Franchise Group (NASDAQ:FRG) Updates FY 2022 Earnings Guidance

-Franchise Group (NASDAQ:FRG – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $5.00-$5.00 for the period, compared to the consensus earnings per share estimate of $4.96.
+Franchise Group (NASDAQ:FRG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $5.00-$5.00 for the period, compared to the consensus EPS estimate of $4.96.
 The company issued revenue guidance of $4.45 billion-$4.45 billion, compared to the consensus revenue estimate of $4.42 billion.

-Franchise Group (NASDAQ:FRG – Get Rating) last released its earnings results on Thursday, May 5th.
-The company reported $1.29 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.09 by $0.20.
+Franchise Group (NASDAQ:FRG – Get Rating) last posted its quarterly earnings data on Thursday, May 5th.
+The company reported $1.29 earnings per share for the quarter, beating analysts’ consensus estimates of $1.09 by $0.20.
+Franchise Group had a return on equity of 26.34% and a net margin of 9.61%.
 The business had revenue of $1.14 billion during the quarter, compared to the consensus estimate of $1.08 billion.
-Franchise Group had a return on equity of 26.34% and a net margin of 9.61%.
-The business’s revenue for the quarter was up 82.7% on a year-over-year basis.
-During the same period last year, the business posted $0.90 earnings per share.
-Research analysts forecast that Franchise Group will post 5 EPS for the current fiscal year.
+During the same period in the prior year, the business posted $0.90 earnings per share.
+Franchise Group’s quarterly revenue was up 82.7% on a year-over-year basis.
+As a group, equities analysts predict that Franchise Group will post 5 earnings per share for the current fiscal year.

-A number of equities research analysts have weighed in on the company.
-Zacks Investment Research upgraded Franchise Group from a sell rating to a hold rating in a research report on Tuesday, May 3rd.
-B. Riley decreased their price objective on shares of Franchise Group from $65.00 to $63.00 in a report on Friday, May 6th.
-One research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $59.40.
+Several brokerages have recently issued reports on FRG.
+Zacks Investment Research upgraded shares of Franchise Group from a sell rating to a hold rating in a research note on Tuesday, May 3rd.
+B. Riley decreased their price target on shares of Franchise Group from $65.00 to $63.00 in a research note on Friday, May 6th.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $59.40.

-In other Franchise Group news, CEO Brian Randall Kahn acquired 100,000 shares of the stock in a transaction that occurred on Monday, May 9th.
-The shares were acquired at an average cost of $37.50 per share, with a total value of $3,750,000.00.
-Following the transaction, the chief executive officer now owns 8,864,610 shares of the company’s stock, valued at approximately $332,422,875.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Patrick A. Cozza bought 4,000 shares of Franchise Group stock in a transaction on Monday, March 7th.
-The stock was acquired at an average cost of $41.00 per share, with a total value of $164,000.00.
+In other news, Director Patrick A. Cozza acquired 2,000 shares of the firm’s stock in a transaction on Friday, March 11th.
+The shares were purchased at an average price of $42.50 per share, for a total transaction of $85,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Brian Randall Kahn acquired 100,000 shares of the firm’s stock in a transaction on Monday, May 9th.
+The stock was purchased at an average price of $37.50 per share, for a total transaction of $3,750,000.00.
+Following the transaction, the chief executive officer now directly owns 8,864,610 shares of the company’s stock, valued at approximately $332,422,875.
 The disclosure for this purchase can be found here.
-Insiders acquired 106,000 shares of company stock worth $3,999,000 over the last three months.
-Corporate insiders own 30.10% of the company’s stock.
+Insiders have bought a total of 106,000 shares of company stock valued at $3,999,000 over the last ninety days.
+32.30% of the stock is currently owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its position in shares of Franchise Group by 0.3% during the 1st quarter.
-Vanguard Group Inc. now owns 1,374,246 shares of the company’s stock valued at $56,934,000 after purchasing an additional 4,147 shares during the period.
-Cannell Capital LLC lifted its holdings in shares of Franchise Group by 31.9% in the first quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Vanguard Group Inc. lifted its stake in shares of Franchise Group by 0.3% in the first quarter.
+Vanguard Group Inc. now owns 1,374,246 shares of the company’s stock worth $56,934,000 after buying an additional 4,147 shares in the last quarter.
+Cannell Capital LLC lifted its stake in shares of Franchise Group by 31.9% in the first quarter.
 Cannell Capital LLC now owns 808,762 shares of the company’s stock worth $33,507,000 after buying an additional 195,510 shares in the last quarter.
-State Street Corp boosted its holdings in shares of Franchise Group by 3.1% during the 1st quarter.
-State Street Corp now owns 623,954 shares of the company’s stock valued at $26,248,000 after purchasing an additional 18,819 shares during the last quarter.
-Bank of New York Mellon Corp boosted its stake in Franchise Group by 0.7% during the third quarter.
-Bank of New York Mellon Corp now owns 330,648 shares of the company’s stock valued at $11,708,000 after buying an additional 2,370 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its holdings in Franchise Group by 15.8% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 208,828 shares of the company’s stock valued at $8,652,000 after buying an additional 28,512 shares in the last quarter.
+State Street Corp lifted its position in Franchise Group by 3.1% during the first quarter.
+State Street Corp now owns 623,954 shares of the company’s stock valued at $26,248,000 after purchasing an additional 18,819 shares during the period.
+Bank of New York Mellon Corp lifted its position in Franchise Group by 0.7% during the third quarter.
+Bank of New York Mellon Corp now owns 330,648 shares of the company’s stock valued at $11,708,000 after purchasing an additional 2,370 shares during the period.
+Finally, Dimensional Fund Advisors LP lifted its position in Franchise Group by 15.8% during the first quarter.
+Dimensional Fund Advisors LP now owns 208,828 shares of the company’s stock valued at $8,652,000 after purchasing an additional 28,512 shares during the period.
 Institutional investors and hedge funds own 45.51% of the company’s stock.

 Franchise Group Company Profile (Get Rating)